seungh06/node-sh/README.md

 ##  🛠  Exceptions
 Node-sh provides detail of the exceptions that occurred in user commands or internal and suggests solutions for them.
-> **Note**: It is only used for errors handled within the module and cannot be used externally.

 ![exception](https://user-images.githubusercontent.com/41784860/177758975-93b8b637-8906-457d-9424-354428ffbc82.png)